Implantation Calculator & Calendar

 • The Golden Rule: For the most accurate result, you should wait until at least 14 days after your estimated ovulation date, or the day of your missed period.

 • Why Wait?
-Testing before this date can lead to a heartbreaking false negative.
+Testing before this date can lead to a heartbreaking false negative (when you are pregnant but get a negative test result).
 Your hCG levels may simply not be high enough yet for the test to detect, even if you have successfully conceived.

 Understanding a Negative Test Result